 Winchester University Press (WUP) is an open access publisher of peer-reviewed academic books and journals in the Arts, Humanities, and Social Sciences.
 WUP is committed to enhancing the availability of high-quality research and knowledge across the globe, with no barriers to access.
 We believe that it is vital in the twenty-first century to democratise knowledge and ensure that people of all backgrounds and from all nations, can freely participate in intellectual debate.

-The Press is managed by a Management Board and three general editors:
+The Press is managed by a Management Board and two general editors:

 Why Publish with WUP?

 We are keen to publish cutting-edge work from academics from across the world.
 Our peer-review and publishing process will ensure that the latest ideas can be brought to publication in a timely fashion so as to make the weightiest contribution to their disciplinary area, and by publishing these works through Open Access then we can guarantee a readership far in excess of the usual level of readership for academic publications.

 In the first instance you should contact the managing Editor, Christopher Mulvey (email@example.com) to discuss your potential proposal – this could be a full-length book, a shorter-length critical study, a research paper/report, or could come in some other form – we are happy to discuss any/all possibilities.

 Once you have done so, and it has been agreed that your project is something WUP is interested in, you can submit a formal proposal document.
 This should be organised under the headings outlined below.
 The proposal you submit will be the basis on which we judge the project’s suitability for publication.
 We would suggest a proposal of between 3-4 pages in length, although this should be supplemented by sample chapters, or a draft manuscript, and an up-to-date CV.

 Statement of aims